×

 Inquests and Inquiries

-James has extensive experience representing interested persons at high profile inquests, subsequent civil claims, and in judicial review proceedings.
-His inquest and inquiry practice covers all forms of state related Article 2 inquests, as well as deaths in mental health and general clinical care, work and health and safety deaths, and inquests arising from criminal conduct, including domestic homicides.
+Jim has extensive experience in representing interested persons at high profile and complex inquests, in subsequent civil claims, and in judicial review proceedings.
+His inquest and inquiry practice covers all forms of state related Article 2 inquests, as well as deaths in mental health and general clinical care, corporate and health and safety deaths, and inquests arising from criminal conduct, including domestic homicides.

 Civil Litigation

-James is widely regarded as a leading senior junior in cases involving modern slavery civil and criminal injuries compensation claims.
+Jim is widely regarded as a leading senior junior in modern slavery compensation claims.
 He is regularly instructed in relation to modern slavery claims against perpetrators, corporate bodies, and the state.
-He was counsel for the claimants in the highest ever damages awards for slavery victims in England and Wales.
-He currently represents the victims of the Operation Fort, the UK’s largest modern slavery conspiracy, in their civil claims against their corporate employers.
+He was sole counsel for the claimants in both the highest ever Criminal Injuries Compensation award and the highest ever court damages award for slavery victims in England and Wales.
+He represented the victims of the Operation Fort, the UK’s largest modern slavery conspiracy, in their civil claims against their corporate employers, as a leading junior.

 Notable recent cases include: